lukechn99/github-quickstart/4061/exam_1.md

 Fork, exec, exit, wait
 - fork() creates a process, child only shares the code AFTER the fork, so the child will not encounter fork again
 - exec() changes a process image
 - wait() is used for process synchronization, what does it return? wait() is essential to the OS scheduler so that it knows when to run things.
 The main difference between sleep() and wait() is that sleep() pauses the entire execution, wait() is for interprocess communication.
 If we don't use wait() or waitpid() then processes will execute in a strange fashion; some children may have not finished when the parent has already exited, thus making the child an *orphan*.
-Read more about this [section](###-programs-and-processes)
+Read more about this [section](###-programs-and-processes). ```wait(NULL)``` makes parent wait until 1 child process finishes.
+You can use a for-loop to wait for all child processes

 C programs (pointers, flags, ...)
 How C programs are transformed into processes
 Getters and setters, get-modify-set
-PIDs, Child PIDs, identities
+**PIDs**, Child PIDs, identities
-Crashes
+**Crashes**
-Zombies happen when a child finishes long before the parent calls wait().
+**Zombies** happen when a child finishes long before the parent calls wait().
 At this point, it cannot be eliminated from the system yet and wastes resources and memory.
 The resources are reclaimed once the parent calls wait()
-Orphans happen when a child process has ```getppid()``` of 1.
+**Orphans** happen when a child process has ```getppid()``` of 1.
 This means that their parent exited before the child finished, thus abandoning the child.
 Orphans are always adopted by the root process

 ### I/O
 **Low-level**